splunk/public-o11y-docs/gdi/opentelemetry/auto-instrumentation/auto-instrumentation-dotnet-k8s.rst

 You can configure the Splunk Distribution of OpenTelemetry .NET to suit your instrumentation needs.
 In most cases, modifying the basic configuration is enough to get started.

 You can add advanced configuration like activating custom sampling and including custom data in the reported spans with environment variables and .NET system properties.
+To do so, use the ``values.yaml`` file and  ``operator.instrumentation.sampler`` configuration.
+For more information, see the :new-page:`documentation in GitHub <https://github.com/open-telemetry/opentelemetry-operator/blob/main/docs/api.md#instrumentationspecsampler>` and :new-page:`example in GitHub <https://github.com/signalfx/splunk-otel-collector-chart/blob/main/examples/enable-operator-and-auto-instrumentation/instrumentation/instrumentation-add-trace-sampler.yaml>`.

-For example, if you want every span to include the key-value pair ``build.id=feb2023_v2``, set the ``OTEL_RESOURCE_ATTRIBUTES`` environment variable.
+You can also use the methods shown in :ref:`zeroconfig-dotnet-traces` to configure your instrumentation with the ``OTEL_RESOURCE_ATTRIBUTES`` environment variable and other environment variables.
+For example, if you want every span to include the key-value pair ``build.id=feb2023_v2``, set the ``OTEL_RESOURCE_ATTRIBUTES`` environment variable:

   .. code-block:: bash

      kubectl set env deployment/<my-deployment> OTEL_RESOURCE_ATTRIBUTES=build.id=feb2023_v2

-You can also use the methods shown in :ref:`zeroconfig-dotnet-traces` to configure your instrumentation with the ``OTEL_RESOURCE_ATTRIBUTES`` environment variable and other environment variables.

 See :ref:`advanced-dotnet-otel-configuration` for the full list of supported environment variables.